 The Trust has adopted a low-risk strategy to investment.
-As at 31 August 2023 the Trust was holding excess cash reserves of £5m (2022: £nil) across 4 different deposit accounts which vary from instant access through to 9 month fixed term deposit accounts to maximise the return on these reserves.
+As at 31 August 2024 the Trust was holding excess cash reserves of £5m (2023: £5m) across 4 different deposit accounts which vary from instant access through to 9 month fixed term deposit accounts to maximise the return on these reserves.